edinburgh-napier/set09121/lectures/lecture12.md

 - Two core techniques:
     - Waypoints: Points indicating where the agent can go to.
     - Navigation mesh: A surface that determines areas where the agent can walk.
-- Two common algorithms:
+- Two common algorithms: Dijkstra, A*
-    - Dijkstra (slower but also works with zero weights).
-    - A* (faster, but requires a good heuristic).

 ![image](assets/images/waypoint-mesh.jpg)